Shravsssss/WalletWise/README.md

 - Show the sum of your expenditure for the current day/month
 - Display your spendings plot : All expenses, Category expenses, Group Expenses
 - Clear/Erase all your records
+- Add/Manage Profile

 ### Components
 The components for the system are-
 - Frontend- It is made using Python and Telebot to import the functionalities on the Telegram applicaton.

 - Backend- MongoDb to maintain the data for implementing this project.

+---

+## Functionalities

+### Add/Record A New Spending
+The command to be entered is "/add".
+This prompts the user to first select a category such as food, transport, shopping, etc, and then enter the amount spent on the selected category.
+The user is then asked if he/she wants to view the expense charts with two choices "Yes" and "No".

+### Add Shared Expenses With Friends
+Upon entering the command "/addGroup", the user will be able to add expenditures carried out in a group of people.
+First, the user will be prompted to select a category out of food, transport, etc, then a comma separated list of users is to be entered followed by the amount spent in the group expense.

+### Display Spendings Plot
+Here, the user will be prompted to enter the start and end date upon entering the command "/display", and will be able to successfully view and analyze all the expenditures carried out in the mentioned dates.
+Apart from just the numbers, several plots will be shown consisting of bar graphs, pie charts, histograms and box plots.

+### Show the sum of your expenditure for the current day/month
+The command "/history" will show the user an extensive history of all the expenses he/she has carried out in the date range mentioned by the user.
+This includes both the individual and group expenses.

+### Clear/Erase All Records
+The command "/erase" will simply delete the complete history of the user.

+### Add/Manage Profile
+Here, the user will be asked for his/her email that will be validated by the application followed by a decision that the user is already existing or adding the new user to the database.
+The command used here is "/profile".

+---

 ## Previous version
 https://user-images.githubusercontent.com/21088141/194785646-d05f864c-af1e-42f3-b7a1-b68aef4c8fa9.mp4